Nature strips and nature strip gardens

 If your property is not located on a Council-managed public road and you would like to create a nature strip garden, you will need to contact VicRoads.

-If after reading the supporting documents you are still interested in creating a nature strip garden, you will need to apply for a permit.
+If you are interested in creating a nature strip garden, you will need to apply for a permit in our customer portal.

 If your application is successful, there is a permit fee of $66.75 which will need to be paid so we can issue your permit.